 Ghee (clarified butter)

-1. Mix rice, both beans and fenugreek seeds and in a bowl and wash it 2-3 times with water.
+1. Mix rice, both beans and fenugreek seeds in a bowl or pressure cooker and wash it 2-3 times with water.
 If you have time then soak it for 15-20 minutes, if not then you can cook immediately.

 2. Drain the water from the rice bean mixture.
 Then add the mixture to small pressure cooker with 3 and 1/2 cup water.
 Khichdi consistency is always soft so you need lot more water than making rice.
 You can also use pot which can fit in pressure cooker.
 If you are cooking directly in pressure cooker then cook on medium heat until 4 whistle.
 Once you turn off the heat move cooker on the side or khichdi will stick to the bottom and burn.

-3. When cooker cools down, open it and wisk the khichdi thoroughly with spatula.
-It will be smooth and soft.
+3. When cooker cools down, open it and whisk the khichdi thoroughly with spatula.
+It will be smooth and creamy.

 4. For tempering, add 1 tbsp ghee in a small pan.
 Add cumin and carom seeds.
 In 30 seconds or so, cumin will start turning brown, turn off the heat.
 Add asafoetida and add this tempering to khichdi and mix well.

 5. Khichdi is now ready to serve.
 You can add some ghee before serving and serve it with kadhi, yogurt, onion mango chutney (Thecho) and papad on the side.
 We also love to eat Baingan Bharta and khichdi.
 Because I used ghee in tempering, it adds certain aromatic flavour to it.
 If you are following vegan diet, you can use oil instead of ghee.
 This khichdi is delicious!
 Try it to believe it!

 Try this dish and send your feedback.
 I would love to hear from you 🙂